Jala-University/march-of-the-Legion/README.md

 3. 💾 Commit your changes (`git commit -m 'Add amazing feature'`)
 4. 📤 Push to the branch (`git push origin feature/amazing-feature`)
 5. 📄 Open a Pull Request

+### Contribution Guidelines

+- Follow existing code style and conventions
+- Add appropriate unit tests for new functionality
+- Update documentation and diagrams as needed
+- Ensure all tests pass before submitting PR

 ---